Marc Benioff Sells 15,000 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Free Report) CEO Marc Benioff sold 15,000 shares of the business’s stock in a transaction on Monday, July 3rd.
-The shares were sold at an average price of $210.95, for a total transaction of $3,164,250.00.
-Following the completion of the transaction, the chief executive officer now owns 16,473,609 shares in the company, valued at approximately $3,475,107,818.55.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the stock in a transaction that occurred on Friday, July 7th.
+The shares were sold at an average price of $210.71, for a total transaction of $3,160,650.00.
+Following the sale, the chief executive officer now directly owns 16,473,609 shares in the company, valued at $3,471,154,152.39.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Marc Benioff also recently made the following trade(s):